pr4shan7/beginners-only/Python/README.md

 This is a python folder dedicated to some of our favourite python scripts!

-Please insert your favourite piece of python code within this folder and lets help it grow!
+Please insert your favourite piece of python code within this folder and help it grow!